status-im/nimbus-eth1/fluffy/tools/utp_testing/README.md

 ## Practicalities

-For now process is semi-manual (TODO automate this as much as possible)
+For now the process is semi-manual (TODO automate this as much as possible)

-To run integration testing scenarios with different network conditions
+To run integration testing scenarios with different network conditions:

 ```
 1. cd nimbus-eth1/